 Instructions

-- Soak the porcini mushrooms for 15 minutes in a bowl filled with ½ cup hot or boiling water.
-Drain and blot the mushrooms with a paper towel to absorb excess liquid.
-Set aside
+- Soak the porcini mushrooms for 15 minutes in a small bowl filled with ½ cup hot or boiling water.
+Drain the mushrooms through a sieve placed over another bowl to catch the liquid; set aside.
+Blot the porcini with a paper towel to absorb excess liquid.
+Once cool enough to handle, finely chop them.

 - Bring a large pot of salted water to a boil.
 Add the pasta shells, and cook according to the directions or until al dente.
 Drain and reserve about 1 cup of pasta water.

 - Heat 2 tablespoons olive oil in a large pan on medium-low to medium heat.
-Add the chopped portobello mushrooms and cook until golden, stirring often, about 10 minutes.
+Add the portobello and porcini and cook until golden, stirring often, about 10 minutes.
 Halfway through, add the shallots and cook with the mushrooms.
 Add the garlic near the end and cook for about 1 minute, stirring frequently.

 - Add the cooked pasta shells to the mushroom mixture, stirring everything together and adding some of the pasta water to loosen the sauce and help make it creamy.
 Add some more heavy cream if you wish.